Chupi Chupi

 Chupi Chupi (English: Silently) is a 2013 film directed by Abir Bose and produced by Rakesh Shrivastav under the banner of Ma Sarada Chitra Mandir 2012 Production.
 It features actors Ritojit and Priyanka Haldar in the lead roles.
 This film is Abir Bose's third film, his last release being long back in 1988 (Kidnap).
 It released on 26 April 2013.

 Plot

 The film is a love story based on the Ghoti-Bangal theme.
 It is a romantic drama where a couple from Siliguri, namely Gourab and Jini, fall in love and dream of spending their life together.
 But when it comes to convincing their concerned families, a weird thing happens.
 Involving Bangal-Ghoti feud, their life becomes unmanageable and miserable.
-Both the families send off them to Kolkata, but at different places to try to break their relationship.
+Both families send them off to Kolkata, but at different places to try to break their relationship.
 While moving to Kolkata, Jini prepares herself and apparently gets a job at a private concern.
 After this, the story has its twists.